 Win Your Claim With our No Win No Fee Lawyers

-A No Win No Fee term is a Conditional Fee Agreement between you and your solicitor that keep you from paying the upfront legal fees when the advocate is handling your compensation claim.
+A No Win No Fee term is a Conditional Fee Agreement between you and your solicitor that keeps you from paying the upfront legal fees when the advocate is handling your compensation claim.
 In short, the lawyer will take on your case without asking for payment only to receive pay if you win any compensation.
 You will not pay the solicitor anything if you do not win.

 We offer our services on a No Win No Fee agreement on medical negligence, accident, and personal injury cases.
 It is as simple as that; you do not pay if you do not win the case.

-The introduction of this arrangement was geared towards giving individuals who lack the finances to afford legal representation the opportunity to get the justice they need when seeking compensation.
+The introduction of this arrangement was geared towards giving individuals who lack the finances to afford legal representation the opportunity to get the justice they need when seeking personal injury compensation.

 Primarily, the No Win No Fee arrangements were on the premise that the defending party would shoulder all the legal costs associated with taking a personal injury case.
 As such, the claimants were not to pay any fees and get to keep the awarded compensation in full.
 Legislation was introduced after many solicitors said that they were making losses, unable to recover their fees from the defending parties fully.

-Fortunately, with TheYEC team of medical negligence claims and specialist personal injury lawyers, things remain unchanged.
-We still offer No Win No Fee arrangements, which means you do not have to make any payments if the claim is unsuccessful.
+Fortunately, with the Goldman Knightley team of medical negligence claims and specialist personal injury lawyers, things remain unchanged.
+We still offer No Win No Fee Personal Injury Claims, which means you do not have to make any payments if the claim is unsuccessful.